ads365/reactSite/README.md

 ### [https://mysiteapp-97d5a.web.app/](https://mysiteapp-97d5a.web.app/)

 You will need to sign up: you can use a fake email and a generic password.
 Once signed up you will be redirected to the dashboard.
 You can view projects and create projects.
-This is all just dummy data at the moment and as stated above UX hasn't been done yet.
+This is all just dummy data at the moment and bearely functional.